 Note that it does not attempt to write out remaining history before exiting.
 That should be done by calling the HistoryManager's end\session method.

 '''

-IPython.core.history.needs_sqlite(f, self, a, kw)
+IPython.core.history.needs_sqlite(func)

 '''

 Decorator: return an empty list in the absence of sqlite.